 |2||Manarov||Musa Khiromanovich||Flight Engineer||Soyuz TM-11||02.12.1990||08:13:32.102 UTC||Soyuz TM-11||26.05.1991||10:04:13 UTC||175d 01h 50m 42s||2770|

 |2||Krikalyov||Sergei Konstantinovich||Flight Engineer|

-Launch from the Baikonur Cosmodrome; landing 68 km southeast of Dzheskasgan.
+Launch from the Baikonur Cosmodrome and landing 68 km southeast of Dzheskasgan.

 It was the first commercial flight in Soviet space flight history.
 Toyohiro Akiyama's network, the Tokyo Broadcasting System (TBS), paid for the flight.
 The Soviets called this their first commercial spaceflight and claimed to have earned $14 million.
 The journalist was scheduled to make one 10 min TV broadcast and two 20 min radio broadcasts each day.
 Electrical power and video and TV system incompatibilities forced the Japanese to make extensive use of converters.
 His equipment, which weighed about 170 kg, was delivered by Progress-M spacecraft.